Skip to content

 Ask the prospect questions that uncover this information.
 Their answers will be your basis for further sales discovery questions.

-Keep the prospect’s goals in your mind as the call progresses.
+Keep the prospect’s goals in mind as the call progresses.
 How will your product help the prospect/their company achieve these goals?

 Jonathon Ilett thinks it’s important to be precise at this stage of the discovery process.
 His advice is to: